![]() |

 🎸 The Soul of It: A Jump Start, Not a Shortcut

-Think of it like breaking in a baseball glove with oil and a ball.
+Think of it like breaking in a baseball glove: you’re not cheating; you’re starting the relationship early.

 🪵 The Bottom Line for Tone Seekers

-But will it help your new guitar “wake up” sooner?
+Will it help your new guitar “wake up” sooner?
+Very likely.

 Comments